NitchayaninT/data-mining/Process/ch4/Classification Methods 1.md

 ==**Exhaustive**==
 - A rule set has exhaustive coverage if it accounts for every possible combination of attribute values
+- refers to an approach or strategy that **examines all possible patterns, combinations, or subsets of data** to ensure that **no potential pattern or rule is missed**.
 - Otherwise, we won't be able to predict class for some records
 - Fixed by **adding default rule** (if record doesn't satisfy any rule) ==**Mutually Exclusive**==